 Lack of Good or Healthy Eatery

-Hopefully you’ve packed your own food and snacks to avoid worrying about what to eat next.
-If you want to eat something healthy or homemade, you’re out of luck due to the amount of junk food available at many rest stops.
-While many U.S. interstate highways are home to a good old-fashioned American diner, even they can be a dime in a dozen compared to the abundance of fast-food joints you’ll find.
-And of course if you want something quick to bite, the wait time at a diner isn’t the same compared to how fast you’ll get a value meal at McDonalds.
-If you’re in a for a five plus hour drive, and on a healthy diet, you best decide on your meal plan before embarking.
+You've packed your own food and snacks to avoid worrying about what to eat next.
+If you want to eat something healthy or homemade.
+You're out of luck due to the amount of junk food available at many rest stops.
+While many U.S. interstate highways are home to a good old-fashioned American diner.
+Even they can be a dime in a dozen compared to the plenty of fast-food joints you'll find.
+And of course, if you want something quick to bite.
+The wait time at a diner isn't the same compared to how fast you'll get a value meal at McDonald's.
+If you're in a for a five-plus hour drive, and on a healthy diet, you best decide on your meal plan before embarking

-Unlike boarding bus rides that have short rest stops, or constant ones, driving yourself to your destination allows you to take as many or as few rest stops as you want.
+Unlike boarding bus rides that have short rest stops or constant ones, driving yourself to your destination allows you to take as many or as few rests stop as you want.
 You can even spend a longer period at a rest stop compared to the usual 15-30 minute ones you would spend as part of a bus group.
-And when you do reach your destination, you don’t have to worry about your next mode of transportation, like a taxi or public transportation.
+And when you do reach your destination, you don't have to worry about your next modes of transportation, like a taxi or public transportation.

 Seeing nature at its finest is one of the main reasons to enjoy vehicular traveling.
 It’s an even special viewing if you’re from the big city, and not used to seeing hay, farms, cows, and fields of veggies and fruits.